-At its Organizational Meeting held on July 21, 2021, immediately after the adjournment of the annual stockholders' meeting, the Board re-elected/re-appointed the following corporate/executive officers for the year 2021-2022, to wit:
+At its Organizational Meeting held on May 31, 2022, immediately after the adjournment of the Annual Stockholders' Meeting, the Board re-elected/re-appointed the following corporate/executive officers for the year 2022-2023, to wit:

 Name Position Age Citizenship 1.
 Mr. Basilio C. Yap Chairman Emeritus 72 Filipino 2.
-Dr. Jaime C. Laya Chairman of the Board (Former Chairman, Monetary Board and Governor, Central Bank of the Philippines) 83 Filipino 3.
-Mr. Carlos A. Pinpin, Jr. President 65 Filipino 4.
+Dr. Jaime C. Laya Chairman of the Board (Former Chairman, Monetary Board and Governor, Central Bank of the Philippines) 84 Filipino 3.
+Mr. Carlos A. Pinpin, Jr. President 66 Filipino 4.
 Senior Justice Josue N. Bellosillo (Ret.)
-Vice Chairman of the Board and Corporate Counsel (Retired Senior Justice of the Supreme Court) 88 Filipino 5.
-Dr. Emilio C. Yap III Vice Chairman of the Board 50 Filipino 6.
+Vice Chairman of the Board and Corporate Counsel (Retired Senior Justice of the Supreme Court) 89 Filipino 5.
+Dr. Emilio C. Yap III Vice Chairman of the Board 51 Filipino 6.
 Atty.
 Agnes B. Urbano Asst.
-Corporate Secretary 60 Filipino 7.
+Corporate Secretary 61 Filipino 7.
 Atty.
 Renniel C. Mailom Asst.
-Corporate Secretary 47 Filipino 8.
-Ms. Virginia S. Choa-Shi Executive Vice President 67 Filipino 9.
-Mr. Benito D. Chua VP/Treasurer 65 Filipino 10.
-Mr. Pompeyo A. Claveria VP/Compliance Officer 68 Filipino
+Corporate Secretary 48 Filipino

-\As of last birthday.
+As of last birthday.

-No one of the aforesaid Officers:

-- 1. Has any substantial interest, direct or indirect, in the matters that were acted upon by the stockholders in their 2021 annual meeting;

-- 2. Currently holds government position;

-- 3. Is connected with the government.
+No one of the aforesaid Officers has any substantial interest, direct or indirect, in the matters that were acted upon by the stockholders in their 2022 annual meeting; currently holds government position; or is connected with the government.